 You should keep a distance of 7m from the gorillas, although of course the gorillas themselves are unaware of this and will often get very close, in which case you should try to move away.

-While trekking, keep in your group and endeavour to maintain your voices low so that the group remains relaxed.
+While trekking, keep in your group and endeavor to maintain your voices low so that the group remains relaxed.

 Gorilla trekking is a unique, thrilling and fulfilling experience – it is a journey leading one to appreciate the hidden treasures of Uganda.
 There are over 36 gorilla groups within Bwindi Impenetrable Forest National Park but only eleven can be visited for gorilla tracking since others are still undergoing habituation process.
 Visiting one or more habituated gorilla groups in Bwindi Impenetrable Forest National Park is worth as each of them tells different stories which afterwards rewards visitors with unforgettable experiences of a life time.
 The habituated gorillas are now used to humans but they are wild.
 So anything unexpected can happen-follow the guides rules you will get no harm

 normally you do not eat or drink when you’re with the gorillas.